CogComp/Cross-lingual-Hypernymy-Detection/README.md

 Scripts to train vectors will be available soon.
 For now, you can use the scripts from [previous work](https://github.com/yogarshi/bisparse) if needed.

-# References
+## Citation

-If you use the code, data, or other resources from this paper, please cite our papers.
+Please cite the followings if using code, data or other resources from this paper
-Feel free to email us (`yogarshi@cs.umd.edu`, `shyamupa@seas.upenn.edu`) for any questions or assistance.

 ```
 @InProceedings{UpadhyayVyasCarpuatRoth2018,